 Terrorists will find it harder to buy ingredients for home-made explosives, thanks to new rules restricting the general public's access to them.
-These rules, voted by Parliament on Tuesday, will require a buyer's licence for high-risk chemicals sold in strong concentrations.
+These rules, voted by Parliament today (Tuesday), will require a buyer's licence for high-risk chemicals sold in strong concentrations.
 Home-made explosives have been used in many terrorist attacks, such as the bombings in Norway last year.

 Many terrorist attacks in recent years involved explosive devices made from chemicals, such as fertilizers or swimming pool cleaning tablets, which are currently widely available to the general public.

 Some EU countries already restrict access to these chemicals, known as precursors.
 However, due to differing national rules, they may be restricted in one country, yet freely available in another.
 "We need to ensure that the differing national rules do not allow the sale of certain substances.
 After all, the common fight against terrorism needs rules common to all member states", said rapporteur Jan Mulder (ALDE, NL) during the debate.

 The key aim of the rules is to limit private users' access to high-risk chemicals in quantities sufficient to make home-made explosives.
 Products containing high concentrations of chemicals listed in Annex I of the regulation will be sold only to buyers who can document a legitimate need to use them.
 MEPs ensured that these buyers will be able to obtain a licence to buy.
 Furthermore, for most legitimate uses, alternative products are already widely available on the market.

 No licence needed for common cleaning agents or fertilisers